 My Bio:

-Having dabbled in the film biz, I produced the feature film, Coffin, starring Kevin Sorbo (Hercules) and Bruce Davison (X-Men).
+I produced the feature film, Coffin, starring Kevin Sorbo (Hercules) and Bruce Davison (X-Men).
 Coffin was released worldwide in the spring of 2011.

 I have been a non-stop reader since I learned to read.
 I enjoy cooking, love movies, good television, theater (Broadway!), a good bottle of wine, and a great pizza.
 And like my friend, Johnny Delarosa, I don’t mind a sip of bourbon every now and then.
 I’m originally from Tyrone, Pennsylvania, and now live in Columbia, Maryland with my wife and family.